Dental Implants for New Berlin, Waukesha & Milwaukee Area Patients

 Four carefully placed implants (two in front, one on each side) secure a full arch of replacement teeth.
 This minimizes the cost, time and amount of surgery needed to restore your smile.

 All-on-4 is sometimes referred to as implant supported dentures or implant supported bridges.

 Mini dental implants work the same way as regular dental implants but are smaller.
 Mini tooth implants work well for small spaces and can support most types of crowns.
 They can also be used to stabilize dentures.
 Mini dental implants are often recommended when a temporary or fast solution is called for.

-The mini dental implant procedure is less invasive and generally heal more quickly.
+The mini dental implant procedure is less invasive and generally heals more quickly.
 Individuals with significant bone loss who don’t qualify for standard implants may be able to get mini dental implants.

 Because mini tooth implants are not as well supported by the jawbone, they are not as secure and durable as regular implants.
 Bruxism (tooth grinding) can damage mini implants more easily.

-Missing Teeth?
-Dr. Ross has the solution you've been looking for:
+Missing teeth?
+Dental implant specialist Dr. Ross has the solution you've been looking for:

 When you are missing a tooth, the teeth around it bear additional stress from chewing.
 Some patients compensate for their missing tooth by chewing on the other side of their mouth.
 This can lead to TMJ disorder, causing your jaw bone and muscles to weaken.